Table of Contents

 If you're considering using tough love on someone else, you've probably been part of a one-sided relationship for a long time.

-Tough Love is An Effort to Restore the Balance
+Is Tough Love Healthy?
+(Tough Love is An Effort to Restore the Balance)

 It may not seem like it right now.
 You could be so far gone with their bad behavior, that they seem more like a tentacle-laden monster from the deep.